Nourish - 9 Two-Minute Habits to Improve Your Health and Happiness

-You will find that eating in a more relaxed state of mind will not only aid digestion, but you’ll likely consume less food because you’re giving your body time to let you know you’re full.
+You will find that eating in a more relaxed state of mind will not only aid digestion, but you’ll likely consume less food.
+That’s because you’re giving your body time to let you know you’re full.

 You’ve heard me say it before, and you’ll hear it many more times I’m sure.
 Hydration, hydration, hydration!

-Hydration is so important, so grab a refillable bottle, or jug or a glass and fill it with water and a slice or 2 of lemon and leave it by the bed.
+Hydration is so important.
+Grab a refillable bottle, or jug or a glass and fill it with water and a slice or 2 of lemon and leave it by the bed.
 First thing in the morning take a swig or 20.

-Sipping a glass of lemon water first thing in the morning not only helps you rehydrate, it also aids in detoxification, gives you a boost of vitamin C and preps your digestive system for brekki.
+Sipping a glass of lemon water first thing in the morning not only helps you rehydrate, but it also aids in detoxification.
+Plus it gives you a boost of vitamin C and preps your digestive system for brekki.

 And during the day don’t forget to take 2 minutes here and there to top up your fluids.
-Hydration is essential for health and happiness, so whether it be from water, green juice or herbal teas to keep your hydration levels tip top.
+Hydration is essential for health and happiness, so whether it be from water, green juice or herbal teas, drink up to keep your hydration levels tip top.

 Just 2 minutes before you hop in the shower is all you need to help take care of your body’s largest organ – your skin.

 Dry brushing is exactly what it sounds like.
-You quite simply brush your skin in circular motions, starting at your feet and moving up your body, brushing towards your heart with a dry brush on dry skin before showering.
+You quite simply brush your skin in circular motions.
+You start at your feet and move up your body, brushing towards your heart with a dry brush on dry skin before showering.

-Using a dry, natural bristle brush with a long handle (so you can reach all areas of your body) start at your feet and gently brush in gentle circular upward motions, then longer smoother strokes toward your heart.
+Using a dry, natural bristle brush with a long handle (so you can reach all areas of your body) start at your feet and gently brush in gentle circular upward motions.
+Then make longer smoother strokes toward your heart.
 This should take you 2 -3 minutes two to three days a week.

-Human bodies are designed for movement, and the reality is that a one hour session at the gym 3-4 times a week verses 8 hours a day 5 days a week sitting in a chair all day is not going to balance one another out.
+Human bodies are designed for movement.
+The reality is that a one-hour session at the gym 3-4 times a week versus 8 hours a day 5 days a week sitting in a chair all day is not going to balance one another out.

 The answer: movement breaks.

 More movement all throughout the day is highly advantageous for your body and your brain, and ultimately, your health and happiness.

 For every hour of sitting, aim for at least 2 minutes of mobility exercises.